mainmatter/rails_api_auth/README.md

-In order to authorize incoming requests the engine provides the __`authenticate!` helper that can be used in controllers__ to make sure the request includes a valid Bearer token in the `Authorization` header:
+In order to authorize incoming requests the engine provides the __`authenticate!` helper that can be used in controllers__ to make sure the request includes a valid Bearer token in the `Authorization` header (e.g.
+`Authorization: Bearer d5086ac8457b9db02a13`):

 ```ruby
 class AuthenticatedController < ApplicationController